rootstrap/blog/content/django-vs-flask.md

 ## Pitfalls
 - Tightly coupled with its toolset, Django is sort of difficult to use in combination with other tools (replacing the form library for example)
-- The default scafolding, while not bad for small projects, does not scales without modification when trying to manage things such as multiple environments.
+- The default scaffolding, while not bad for small projects, does not scale without modification when trying to manage things such as multiple environments.
 - It implements the Model View Template pattern, and requires some effort to implement other architecture types with it